 There are no hard and fast rules on how to overcome such loss because people process pain differently.
-Even though there is no easy way to grieve the loss of a baby, the following are some practical ways that can help go through the phase.
+Even though there is no easy way to grieve the loss of a baby, the following are some practical ways that can help go through the phase after a miscarriage.

 1. Feel the pain

 There is no point in struggling so hard to put it behind since you never held the baby.
 So, you do not have to force yourself to move on.
 Matter of fact, it is okay to allow yourself to feel the pain as it is a healthy part of the grieving process.
-It is absolutely normal to cry; scream or pour your heart out whichever way suits you.
+After a miscarriage, it is absolutely normal to cry; scream or pour your heart out in whichever way suits you.

 2. Acknowledge your loss

 Make peace with the fact that the baby is no more and look forward to better days ahead including a new pregnancy journey.
-In acknowledging your loss, it is important that you do anything you can to ensure you said a proper goodbye to your lost baby while closing that chapter for good.
+In acknowledging your loss after a miscarriage, it is important that you do anything you can to ensure you say a proper goodbye to your lost baby while closing that chapter for good.
 No point living in denial or wallowing in self-pity or the guilt of what you would have done differently.
 No miscarriage is ever the mother’s fault.